5004-SEA-Fa24-Geeng/hello-world-chenhbb8/README.md

 **Github Account name: chenhbb8**

-**Link to Assignment on Github:https://github.com/5004-SEA-Fa24-Geeng/hello-world-chenhbb8.git** (copy and paste the link to your assignment repo here)
+**Link to Assignment on Github:https://github.com/5004-SEA-Fa24-Geeng/hello-world-chenhbb8.git**

 How many hours did it take you to complete this assignment (estimate)?